Dallas City Council Looks to Limit Local Impact of Texas’ Abortion Law

 The measure does not apply to instances where law enforcement officials might need to investigate cases of criminal negligence by a practitioner in the care of a pregnant person, or where force or coercion is used against a pregnant person.

 The resolution will be introduced in a special-called meeting of the council’s Quality of Life, Arts, and Culture Committee Tuesday.
 If approved by the committee, he aims to have it before the full Council at its Aug.
 10 meeting.
-If it passes, the city would join many cities that have sought to do so with similar resolutions, including Denton, Waco, and Austin.
+If it passes, Dallas would join many cities that have sought restrictions with similar resolutions, including Denton, Waco, and Austin.
 The San Antonio City Council will vote on its resolution Tuesday.

 Dallas County District Attorney John Creuzot said in June that he would not prosecute cases generated by the state’s trigger law, which the Texas Legislature established to make abortion illegal after the Supreme Court’s ruling.
 Bazaldua hopes that the Dallas County Commissioners Court would agree to a similar resolution.